sammous/spacy-lefff/README.md

 Be aware to work with `UTF-8`.

 If both POS and lemmatizer are bundled, you need to tell the lemmatizer to use MElt mapping by setting `after_melt`, else it will use the spaCy part of speech mapping.

+`default` option allows to return the word by default if no lemma was found.

 Current mapping used spaCy to Lefff is :

 ```json